Home » Read & Learn » WordPress » WordPress How To: SEO Permalinks (Before or After Launch)

 1. First, do a thorough backup of your site.

 2. Install a Redirection plugin.
 Input your old Permalink structure and your new one.
-One example would be:
+One example would be: REQUEST: /%year%/%monthnum$/ DESTINATION: /%postname%/

 5. Resubmit your sitemap to Google as a nudge to discover your new URL structure.

-By following the above steps, you have your best shot at not negatively impacting your search engine rankings in the process.
+By following the above steps, you have your best shot at not negatively impacting your search engine rankings.
+You’ll then have Permalinks that are SEO’d and readable.
+And that’s a pretty thing!

 At your service,